1533 (7th September)

 Edward opposed the succession of either of his half-sisters due to their illegitimacy and Mary’s Catholicism.
 This document passed the succession to Lady Jane Grey, granddaughter of Henry VIII’s younger sister, Mary in the event of of there being no legitimate male heir on his death.

-Robert Dudley, Duke of Northumberland, ordered Elizabeth to travel to Greenwich Palace.
+John Dudley, Duke of Northumberland, ordered Elizabeth to travel to Greenwich Palace.
 Elizabeth refused the summons claiming ill health prevented her from travelling.
 It is likely that she suspected Dudley would imprison her to prevent opposition to Jane Grey after Edward died.

 1553 (15th June)